gumyr/build123d/docs/tips.rst

 Here one can see both ``sketch_local`` (with the light fill on ``Plane.XY``) and the ``sketch`` (with the darker fill) placed on the user provided workplane.
-As the selectors work off global coordinates, selection of the "top right" of this sketch would be quite challenging and would likely change if the sketch was ever moved as what could happen if the 3D part changed.
+As the selectors work off global coordinates, selection of the "top right" of this sketch would be quite challenging and would likely change if the sketch was ever moved as could happen if the 3D part changed.
 For an example of sketching on a 3D part, see :ref:`sketching_on_other_planes`.

 *************************************************************************